 Mississippi took the top spot for worst drivers in the nation for three years in a row.
-Mississippi has the second-lowest rate of insured drivers at 76.3%.
-Additionally, it has the second-highest number of fatalities per 100 million vehicle miles traveled at 1.63.
+Mississippi has the lowest rate of insured drivers at 70.6%.
+Additionally, it has the second-highest number of fatalities per 100 million vehicle miles traveled at 1.56.

-Tennessee ranks third for the worst drivers and is the second southern state on the list.
-Only 80% of Tennessee drivers are insured, the sixth-lowest in the country.
-Tennessee has about 3.52 DUIs per 1,000 drivers, a slight improvement from 2019 when it was 3.63.
+Tennessee ranks seventh for the worst drivers and is the third southern state on the list.
+Only 76.3% of Tennessee drivers are insured, the third-lowest in the country.
+Tennessee has about 3.50 DUIs per 1,000 drivers, a slight improvement from 2019 when it was 3.63.

-Arizona comes in at six.
-Arizona has the third-highest fatalities per 100 million miles traveled with 1.53.
-While Arizona's percentage of insured drivers is relatively higher than others on this list at 88.0%, it's still in the bottom half of states.
+Arizona comes in at eight.
+Arizona has relatively high fatalities per 100 million miles traveled with 1.4.
+While Arizona's percentage of insured drivers is relatively higher than others on this list at 88.2%, it's still in the bottom half of states.

 Tennessee’s neighbor, Kentucky, is home to the ninth-worst drivers in the country.
 Kentucky has the tenth-most DUI arrests with 5.14 per 1,000.
 Only 86.1% of drivers in the state are insured.